 Medical Transcription Requirements:

 ed2go provides each student with digital transcription equipment, which includes a headset, a foot pedal, and digital transcription software (available via download through the license distributed upon registration).
-The system requirements for these items are:
+The system requirements for the transcription equipment are:

-ed2go provides the required textbooks for this program.
+ed2go also provides the required textbooks for this program.
 The following textbooks are included:

 ed2go recommends, but does not require, that students purchase the following reference book for their own professional use.
 This book is not required for the program but will be a helpful reference for any professional in this field.